Moving Derby Forward Programme

 - Segregated Cycle Lanes – these will be on key routes including, Sinfin Lane, Ashbourne Road, Duffield Road, and Burton Road.
 Cycle Derby Plan – this is to increase the level of training for children and adults and to provide information and guided rides to encourage cyclists to take advantage of the visible changes to roads.
 With a specific programme for Chellaston to demonstrate how existing infrastructure can be used to increase active travel.

 - Normanton Road – this includes developing proposals to reduce traffic and create a better environment for walking and shopping, with areas widened to provide more space for social distancing.

-Work is currently underway to prepare an intensive consultation plan, which will seek the views of all.
-There will be full consultation with communities and the government will be publishing a template for local surveys.
-The aim is to ensure wide participation in the development of scheme details and deliver schemes that are supported by and have benefits to communities.
+An intensive consultation plan was developed to seek the views of all Derby communities.
+The aim was to ensure wide participation in the development of scheme details, to deliver schemes that were supported by and have benefits for their communities.

 Extensive consultation has been undertaken.
 The School Safe Haven consultation remains ongoing, supported by experimental Traffic Regulation Orders.
 Consultation will continue about Normanton Road but has concluded for the cycling schemes.